ImSejin/lezhin-comics-downloader/README.md

 This is downloader that helps login process and downloads the specified comic for all lezhin comics even adult.

+※ *The user is responsible for everything that happens using this program.*

 ### Preview